 If you can’t remove Americollect from your credit report using any of the above, you can arrange a pay-for-delete.

 Here’s the thing about a payment arrangement – you’ll likely need it even if you remove Americollect from your credit report.
 Removing the debt from your credit report doesn’t remove the requirement to pay it.
-You still owe the debt.
+You might still owe full payment.

 First, figure out how much you can afford and use it to make your offer.
 Don’t give up your highest offer right away, though.
 Americollect will likely counteroffer so make sure you have room to increase your offer.

-Besides agreeing to a specific dollar amount, you’ll need to ask for them to delete the debt from your credit report.
+Besides agreeing to a specific dollar amount, you’ll need to ask for the debt collector to delete the debt from your credit report.
 This is the pay-for-delete agreement.

 You can work out the agreement verbally, but make sure you get the details in writing.
 Essentially, you’re asking Americollect to accept the amount you offer (or the counteroffer) and in exchange for payment, they remove the debt from your credit report.